 So, what happens when both the pedestrian and the driver are at fault?
 Different states follow different rules in shared fault situations, but those rules are based on one of two basic legal concepts: comparative negligence and contributory negligence.

 The majority of states follow some version of a comparative negligence rule when an injured person shares some amount of fault for causing or contributing to the underlying accident.
-Under a "pure comparative negligence" rule, an injured person can receive compensation from any other at-fault party, but the injured person's own damages award (the amount of compensation they can receive) will be reduced by a percentage that is equal to their share of the fault.
+Under a "pure comparative negligence" rule, an injured person can receive compensation ("damages") from any other at-fault party, but the injured person's own damages award (the amount of compensation they can receive) will be reduced by a percentage that is equal to their share of the fault.

 As an example, imagine a driver was operating a vehicle while intoxicated.
 A pedestrian, who has a "Walk" signal, enters an intersection while texting.
 The driver's vehicle hits the pedestrian, causing injuries.
-The pedestrian sues the driver, and the jury determines that the driver was 75% at fault for the accident while the pedestrian was 25% at fault (because an alert pedestrian could have seen the driver coming and avoided the accident).
+The pedestrian files a personal injury lawsuit against the driver, and the jury determines that the driver was 75% at fault for the accident while the pedestrian was 25% at fault (because an alert pedestrian could have seen the driver coming and avoided the accident).
 The pedestrian's total damages (medical bills, lost income, etc.) amount to $10,000.
 In states that follow a "pure comparative negligence" rule, the pedestrian's damages award would be reduced to $7,500, or the total award minus 25%, which accounts for the pedestrian's share of the fault.

 The other variation of comparative negligence is "modified comparative negligence."
 In states that follow this rule, the injured person can collect damages from any other at fault person, as long as the injured person bears 50 percent or less (the percentage varies slightly) of the blame for the accident.